Animal Encounter Training

 Working through those issues changed how I think about identity and administrative systems.
 It’s not enough to design for launch — you have to design for personnel turnover, policy shifts, and long-term maintenance.

-Applying Game Design Thinking
+Game Design Approach

-While not a traditional “game,” the system applies core game design principles:
+While not a traditional game, the system applies core game design principles:

 Gamification Strategy

-Gamification Through Interaction Design
+Gamification Through Interaction

 No points.
 No badges.
 Just better decisions under pressure.